 WHERE ARE YOU BASED?

-WHAT DO YOU CHARGE for your ceremonies?
+WHAT DO YOU CHARGE FOR YOUR CEREMONIES?

-I charge £1000 for a bespoke wedding ceremony and £350 for a naming (UK based).
+I charge £1500 for a bespoke wedding ceremony and £700 for a naming (UK based).

 I have full Public Liability and Professional Indemnity insurance through my association with the Humanists UK Celebrants Network.

 Unfortunately, humanist weddings are still not legal in England and Wales (I’ve written about this here).
 Humanists UK is campaigning hard to change that but, at the moment, you would need to have a separate civil service, in addition to your humanist ceremony.
 You can get married at your local register office for as little as £48 if you go for the very basic service.
 Often couples will have their civil ceremony a week or so before the big day to deal with the paperwork.
 They usually save all the ‘fun stuff’ – the dressing up, the vow exchange, the rings, THE PARTY – for their humanist ceremony.

 Every ceremony is totally different and is written specifically for the couple!
-There is no ‘typical’ ceremony, or set format.
+There is no ‘typical’ ceremony or set format.
 Some couples will want a ceremony that feels quite traditional in its content and set up.
 Others are determined to throw traditions out of the window and do something really offbeat.
 Every ceremony I work on is hyper-personalised and tells the couple’s story through a combination of words, readings, music and symbolic gestures.

 WHAT'S YOUR FAVOURITE MOULIN ROUGE TRACK?